Chew (comics): Plot summary

+Chew #27

-Chew #27Note: After Chew #18, the story then leaps to Chew #27 showing the reader events taking place a year later.
-It then returns to issue 19.Tony is in the hospital after being injured in some way.
+Note: After Chew #18, the story then leaps to Chew #27 showing the reader events taking place a year later.
+It then returns to issue 19.

+Tony is in the hospital after being injured in some way.
 Toni goes to visit him and after chatting with Caesar who came to wish him well, heads back to work.
 An old friend of Toni's shows up, he had gotten his hands on some Chogs (AKA Frickens) that had been bred with some psychoactive frogs he had.
 He tries to sell them, but D-Bear shows up and steals all of them.
 Toni and her supervisor, Paneer, go to D-Bear's restaurant to confiscate the Chogs.
 D-Bear tries to escape but Toni, who had a gun already in her hands, jumps and bites him in the shoulder.
 She then lets him leave, D-Bear is then hit by a truck and is taken to the hospital.
 Later, Tony has a mysterious visitor.

 Chew #27 went on sale May 11, 2011.
 A second printing, subtitled "2nd Helping Edition", went on sale June 20, 2012 between the release of issue 26 and issue 28, and included a bonus short story titled "A View to a Pill" which had previously only been published in the Hero Comics 2011 anthology from IDW Publishing.
 "A View to a Pill" was not included in the trade paperback releases of the series.